microsoft/PowerPlatformConnectors/independent-publisher-connectors/IBM Watson Assistant/readme.md

-# **IBM Watson Text to Speech**
+# **IBM Watson Assistant**

-The IBM Watson™ Text to Speech service provides APIs that use IBM's speech-synthesis capabilities to synthesize text into natural-sounding speech in a variety of languages, dialects, and voices.
-The service supports at least one male or female voice, sometimes both, for each language.
-The audio is streamed back to the client with minimal delay.
+The IBM Watson Assistant service combines machine learning, natural language understanding, and an integrated dialog editor to create conversation flows between your apps and your users.

 **This custom connector allows simple connectivity between the IBM Watson platform and the Power Platform.**